Afkar-MI/RIS_Dragon-V_I/README.md

 # RIS_Dragon-V_I
 This project involves designing and implementing a control board for a Reconfigurable Intelligent Surface (RIS).
 RIS_Dragon-V_I is a MSP430F5529 MCU based control board to  manage and control the output to a RIS board.
 The control board is designed to provide 520 output.
+The following figure shows the RIS Dragon-V I

 <img src="/Printed Final Product/Printed_Control board.jpg" width="1500" height="400">